William G. Tierney

-Dr. William Tierney is Associate Dean for Research and Faculty Affairs, University Professor and Wilbur-Kieffer Professor of Higher Education here at Rossier and the Co-Director of the Pullias Center for Higher Education.
+Dr. William Tierney is University Professor and Wilbur-Kieffer Professor of Higher Education here at Rossier and the Co-Director of the Pullias Center for Higher Education.
 He is an expert on higher education policy analysis, governance, and administration; cultural leadership in higher education; decision making in higher education; faculty reward structures; organizational culture and its role in academic decision making, innovation, and organizational change in postsecondary education; power, ideology, and cultural politics in academia; equity issues in higher education; diversity issues in higher education; building communities of difference on the multicultural campus; Native Americans and other minorities in higher education; quality of faculty performance; faculty socialization as a cultural process; race, class, gender and sexual identity in the socialization of faculty; socialization and culture of college students; critical and feminist interpretations of higher education policy; anthropology of higher education; educational institutions as political and organizational cultures; organizational/institutional politics; affirmative action; for-profit universities; tenure reform; the college presidency; cultural politics in academia; gay and lesbian studies; and ethnography.

 Having spent over two decades conducting research on college access for underrepresented youth, as well as improving the performance of colleges and universities, Tierney is committed to informing policies and practices related to educational equity and postsecondary effectiveness.
 He has served as President of the American Educational Research Association (AERA), and is the first USC scholar to be elected to this prestigious post.
 He is currently involved in studies pertaining to remediation and college-readiness, access to college, governance in higher education, and the role of universities in under-developed countries.
 He is also directing a project that involves the creation of a video game that will develop the aspirations of high school students and help them navigate the college application process.
 He has received funding for his research from, among others, the Irvine Foundation, Atlantic Philanthropies, the Ford Foundatio n, the U.S. Department of Education, and Lumina Foundation for Education.
 The results of his work have appeared in numerous journal articles, book chapters, and books.
 His most recent publications include: Trust and the Public Good: Examining the Cultural Conditions of Academic Work; New Players, Different Game: Understanding the Rise of For-profit Colleges and Universities (with Guilbert Hentschke); Financial Aid and Access: Understanding the Public Policy Challenges; and Building the Responsive Campus: Creating High Performance Colleges and Universities.